 Grab handles often are located on the ends or sides of a bag and sit close to the surface.
 Similar to carry handles, they are used to quickly lift or slide a duffel.
 Having a grab handle on each side is convenient when moving the bag around (think about grabbing it from the overhead bin of an airplane or the storage compartment on the bottom of a bus).
 We love grab handles: they are one the reasons that duffels are so versatile and easy to move around.

 We reference durability frequently in this article—everyone wants their investment to last.
 The most common way of measuring fabric strength is denier (D), and the higher the rating, the tougher the fabric will be.
 All deniers are not created equal, but this gives you a general idea of how two duffels stack up to each other in terms of toughness.
-When available, we’ve included the denier rating of each bag in our handy comparison table above, which range from 1000D for a bag like The North Face Base Camp down to 420D for the Eagle Creek Load Warrior.
+When available, we’ve included the denier rating of each bag in our handy comparison table above, which range from 1000D for a bag like The North Face Base Camp down to 300D for the Backcountry All Around.
 It’s worth noting that the manufacturers sometimes provide two numbers, which refer to the different panels (usually the highest number is the bottom of the bag that is exposed to the ground, whereas the lower number are the sides and top).
 This number may not be the definitive factor in your buying decision, but it certainly can help tip the scales when choosing between two close competitors.

-Duffels advertised as “water resistant” are designed to keep your belongings protected from light rain and soggy ground.
+Duffels advertised as “water-resistant” are designed to keep your belongings protected from light rain and soggy ground.
 These models often cover their durable ripstop fabric with a laminate that keeps moisture from soaking in (often a DWR treatment or something similar).
 A DWR treatment certainly is a nice feature for everyone using a duffel: the weather is unpredictable when traveling, you never know when your duffel might be sitting on the tarmac for a few extra minutes, and it’s super helpful for outdoor use.
 In addition, some bags have flaps covering the zippers, which can be a point of weakness.
-Water resistant gear does have limitations: it should work well in light to moderate precipitation but eventually will soak through.
+Water-resistant gear does have limitations: it should work well in light-to-moderate precipitation but eventually will soak through.

 As mentioned above, a few duffels on this list take it a step further.
 The YETI Panga and SealLine WideMouth are waterproof, and the YETI can even be submerged (no guarantees, but your stuff should stay dry).
-In addition, the Dyneema fabric used on the Hyperlite Mountain Gear Duffel is naturally water resistant and does a really nice job in this regard.
+In addition, the Dyneema fabric used on the Hyperlite Mountain Gear Duffel is naturally water-resistant and does a really nice job in this regard.
 All things considered, a waterproof duffel is essential for water sports but overkill for travelers who stick to land.

 Some travelers may not care about the weight of their duffel, but for others it’s a factor, and particularly with heavier rolling models.
 Most non-wheeled duffels weigh just a few pounds or less, which makes them easy to carry, throw in your car, and store when not in use.
 Rolling duffels, on the other hand, tend to get a bit heavy.
-For example, The North Face Rolling Thunder weighs 9 pounds 14 ounces empty for the 80-liter version, which already accounts for almost 20% of the standard 50-pound limit for checked bags.
+For example, The North Face Rolling Thunder weighs 9 pounds 2.2 ounces empty for the 80-liter version, which already accounts for almost 20 percent of the standard 50-pound limit for checked bags.
 And the Osprey Shuttle weighs 8 pounds 3 ounces but has a larger capacity at 100 liters (and comes in a massive 130-liter version).
 We can tell you that a loaded Osprey Shuttle 100L with things like shoes can get awfully close to the 50 pounds: we’ve been in the high 40s on a number of occasions.
 It’s also worth noting that a 45-pound bag isn’t the easiest to get in and out of your car or up a flight of stairs.

 Before you purchase a duffel, make sure you know what kind of access you’ll need.
 Will you be living out of your bag while traveling or simply unpacking at your destination?
 How bulky are the belongings that you’ll put inside?
 How full are you planning to stuff your duffel?

 Hands down, the easiest duffels to pack, unpack, and rummage around in are those with a large, U-shaped opening.
 Duffels such as the Patagonia Black Hole feature this design: a zippered flap extends around three of the four sides of the top of the duffel and opens to reveal most of the contents.
 These bags provide easy access whether in a hotel, tent, or on the road.
-Other bags, such as the Filson Field Duffle, open in a more traditional style, with one zipper that extends across the top of the bag.
+Other bags open in a more traditional style, with one zipper that extends across the top of the bag.
 With a smaller opening, access to the contents is more limited, and especially when full (this means more rummaging and disorganization).
 If you’re looking to prioritize convenience above all else, large roller duffels like the Osprey Shuttle offer the most rigid structure and largest opening for packing and unpacking.

 When choosing a duffel, consider how much you’ll want access to your belongings as you travel.
-The most streamlined models feature one large compartment with no internal organization (the REI Roadtripper, for example), while more fully-featured designs include handy external pockets for small items or padded compartments for a tablet or computer.
+The most streamlined models feature one large compartment with no internal organization (the REI Roadtripper, for example), while more fully featured designs include handy external pockets for small items or padded compartments for a tablet or computer.
 Rolling duffels such as the Osprey Shuttle are downright luxurious, with numerous external pockets and internal dividers to help you organize your clothing inside (the Shuttle even includes an expandable external pocket so you can separate dirty clothes or hiking shoes from the rest of your belongings).
 For travelers, we think that at least one external pocket is nice to separate out your smaller essentials.

 If you’re using your duffel primarily to transport your belongings via plane, train, or automobile, you’re probably wondering why you might need the daisy chains lining the exterior.
 However, put your pack in a raft, saddle it to a mule, or strap it to the roof of your van, and you’ll wonder how you ever got by without them.
 Not all duffels come with daisy chains (a.k.a. lash points) and some have more than others.
 If you know that you’ll need to secure your duffel for a wild ride, definitely be on the lookout for a bag that sports plenty of reinforced lash points.
 The most outdoorsy the bag, the more likely it is to be lined with daisy chains.